 (Above: Fredrik Thomander)

-I’d also like you to contrast the music scene of the 90s to that of today.
-In an era where computers were supplementary, instead of primary, there seemed to be a greater emphasis on musical competence.
-A premium was placed on a session musician that knew how to play his instruments, versus a bedroom producer with a laptop and a good online brand.
+Can you contrast the music scene of the 90s to that of today?
+It seems like a premium used to be placed on a session musician that knew how to play his instruments, versus a bedroom producer with a laptop and a good online brand.
 But now it seems like the opposite.

-I would say that a lack of editing tools in the 80s and early 90s made it so that when you went into the studio, you were well-rehearsed and knew the lyrics to your song, because that’s how you got signed to labels back then.
+I would say that a lack of editing tools in the 80s and early 90s forced you to be well-rehearsed and to know the lyrics to your song before you went into the studio; that’s how you got signed to labels back then.
 Drummers were also exceptional in those days, and the difference between a so-so drummer and a great one was huge.
-So it was obvious which guys had it and which ones didn’t, which encouraged everyone to practice harder.
-But having said that, people today have access to a huge sources of information, such as Youtube.
-Things that used to take 6 months to learn as you hung around someone’s studio making coffee, like micing a drum kit, you can learn in 20 minutes by watching Pensado’s Place.
+So it was obvious which guys had it and which ones didn’t.
+But having said that, people today have access to huge sources of information, such as YouTube.
+Things that used to take six months to learn as you hung around someone’s studio making coffee.
+But now you can learn how to mic a drum kit in twenty minutes by watching Pensado’s Place.

 I also think there are less musicians with a signature sound these days, especially guitar players.
 For example, no-one really knows how the guitarist from Maroon 5 actually sounds, because he probably uses the same amps or emulations as everyone else.
 It seems like everyone learns from the same sources and uses the same tools now.
 In the 80s, people had their own gear that they’d bought, and it was usually cheap, but it sounded unique and helped give them their own sound.

-As the music side of things has become standardized through plugins and DAWs, I feel something similar is happening to studios, as many of the distinctive ones are forced to shut down for financial reasons.
-The more I talk to the studios that remain, the more I realize that many of them are just accommodating the current music industry, with little regard for the kind of music that they record.
-So whether the next Led Zeppelin or Martin Garrix comes through their doors, it doesn’t really matter to them.
+The more interviews I do with recording studios, the more I realize that many of them are just accommodating the current music industry, with little regard for the kind of music that they record.
+So whether the next Led Zeppelin or Martin Garrix comes through their doors, it doesn’t really seem to matter to them.

-As far as making classic music goes, my vision is that within the next 5 years the local tourist bus changes its route to pass by our studio, where the guide will say “Here’s where they recorded such and such famous song“.
-I’d also like for people to say about our recordings, “That sounds like it was made at Palma Music Studios“.
+As far as making classic music goes, my vision is that within the next five years the local tourist bus will change its route to pass by our studio, where the guide will say “Here’s where they recorded such and such famous song “.
+I’d also like for people to say about our recordings, “That song sounds like it was made at Palma Music Studios “.
 But things like that have as much to do with songwriting as with the acoustics.
 As someone who grew up listening to ABBA, I want to emphasize good songwriting, in addition to being able to capture great recordings.
-But as far as having a unique sound goes, the guy who runs Polar Studios helped us duplicate ABBA’s microphone setup where they have mics hanging from the ceiling, so we have a similar starting point for recording drums as they had.
+The guy who runs Polar Studios helped us duplicate ABBA’s microphone setup where they have mics hanging from the ceiling, so we have a similar starting point for recording drums as they had.

-I would go back to my record collection from the 80s where the drums had a big, roomy sound, which is why we put a high ceiling in there.
+I would say my record collection from the 80s, where the drums had a big, roomy sound, which is why we put a high ceiling in the live room.
 The height of a room matters more than the width when you want a big drum sound.

 You’ve said in past interviews that you had a home studio in the 90s.
-Although such things are common now, in the form of laptops, portable sound cards and 5-inch speakers, I imagine it required more effort to maintain a fully analog setup 25 years ago.
+Although such things are common now, I imagine it required more effort to maintain 25 years ago.
 What was your first studio like?

-I had my first home studio in 1989, based around a TASCAM Portastudio, which was synced to a Roland R-8 drum machine and a Korg M1 synth, each talking up 2 tracks, with the sync taking up a 3rd.
+I had my first home studio in 1989, based around a TASCAM Portastudio, which was synced to a Roland R-8 drum machine and a Korg M1 synth, each taking up two tracks, with the sync on a third.
 I also had a DAT machine, so I would record my two guitars, bass guitar, and drum machine on that, and I’d do my MIDI sequencing on the M1.
-I’d mix everything as well as I could, print it to DAT, bring the DAT back on 2 channels on the Portastudio, and sing lead and harmony on the other 2 tracks.
+I’d mix everything as well as I could, print it to DAT, bring the DAT back on two channels on the Portastudio, and sing the lead and harmony on the other two tracks.
 If I was feeling adventurous, I would even sing as I was printing.
 But to be honest, I hated working with that kind of process.
 The final sound wasn’t great, and I knew even back then that it was a compromise.
 So my transition away from that kind of thing started with Cubase VST in 1996.
-With 32 channels to record on, I could stack my own background vocals in addition to having more guitars, and it all sounded much better than the Portastudio.
+With 32 channels to record on, I could stack my own background vocals in addition to having more guitars and it all sounded much better than the Portastudio.

-So you didn’t like your 4-track setup, but weren’t there still other setups in the late 80s that you could have used, like a 24-track tape machine?
+If you didn’t like your four-track setup, weren’t there other setups in the late 80s that you could have used, like a 24-track tape machine?

 I haven’t heard about that before.
-So mixing in the box was frowned upon back them?
+So mixing in-the-box was frowned upon back then?

 Oh yeah.
 If you said you were mixing in the box in 1999, you’d be laughed at.
 That was a no-no. People didn’t want to accept that you could bypass an SSL mixing console and just use a mouse to mix music.
 If you admitted to that, you could lose clients.
 My first experience with this was when we mixed at Ocean Way for an artist signed to Island Def Jam.
-We had done a demo, and when we got there, we spread out the mix on the Neve console.
+We had done a demo which we spread out the mix on their Neve console.
 But this was the time of boy bands and commercial rap music, where pop records were expected to sound punchy and transient, so there really wasn’t much of a point in using the desk; it actually made things sound worse.
 When the label got the DAT in the mail a few days later, they called us and said, “This sounds worse than the original demo.
-Can we just master the demo instead?“.
+Can we just master the demo instead? “.
 So that got me thinking: they just flew us out to Nashville and spent a fortune on booking Ocean Way Studios, but decided to scrap the result for a demo that was mixed digitally.
 So based on that experience I started mixing in the box in 1999, even though I still used outboard gear alongside that.